Bike boom: 21st century

 In 2008, some industry analysts saw signs of surging bicycle popularity.
 The British press cited 2012 as a bike boom, fuelled by the successes that summer of UK cyclists in the Tour de France and at the London Olympics, Bradley Wiggins and Laura Kenny in particular, and the subsequent success in the Tour by Chris Froome.

 In 2016, Simon Mottram of the cycling clothing brand Rapha traced the boom back to the after-effects of the 7 July 2005 London bombings, which closed parts of the Tube and encouraged many commuters onto bicycles.
 Two years later, the Tour de France started in London on the anniversary of the attack, and the following year Team GB dominated cycling at the Beijing Olympics.
 He also credits the financial incentive of the Cycle to Work scheme (introduced in 1999), and the increasing emphasis on health and congestion.
 British Cycling, the sport's governing body, claimed that over "two million people across the country now cycle at least once a week, an all-time high".
 Halfords, responsible for a third of bikes sold in the UK, reported an increase of sales of 11% up to March 2015.
 Many customers are younger men, and the most rapidly growing group is women.
 One of the older men, the architecture writer and cycle campaigner Peter Murray, described how business relationships are created and nurtured during longer rides; the BBC referred to cycling being "the new golf" in this sense."
+This led to the construction of cycle lane networks in Greater London and later Greater Manchester.

 With the development of technology, the 2010s also saw the rise of bicycle-sharing systems around the world, as well as a surge in popularity for electric bicycles, or e-bikes.

 2020 saw a bike boom when the COVID-19 pandemic took hold.
-People looked to bicycles for something to do during quarantine, exercise and as an alternative to public transportation that allows for physical distancing to minimize the risk of infection.
-In fact, the increase in demand and the impairment of bicycle production worldwide has led to shortages of the vehicles.
+People looked to bicycles for something to do during quarantine, exercise and as an alternative to public transportation that allowed for physical distancing to minimize the risk of infection.
+The increase in demand and the impairment of bicycle production worldwide led to shortages of the vehicles.
+This lasted up until March 2021 with the industry collapsing to 1970s level, commencing with closure of shops caused by rising costs and revenues from manufacturers declining.